 The total number of work hours is between 1,700 –1,756 clock hours per academic year, depending on age.
 This working time is not regulated with regards to the number of hours per day.

-For more details, see KTH’s local agreements on working hours and compensation linked to working hours for Teachers (only in Swedish).
+For more details, see KTH’s local collective agreements (only in Swedish).